datacamp/pythonwhat/docs/index.rst

 pythonwhat
 ----------

-The ``pythonwhat`` package helps you to write Submission Correctness Tests (SCTs) for interactive Python exercises on the DataCamp platform.

-- If you are new to teaching on DataCamp, check out https://authoring.datacamp.com.
-- If you want to learn what SCTs are and how they work, visit `this article <https://authoring.datacamp.com/courses/exercises/technical-details/sct.html>`_ specifically.
+For an introduction to SCTs and how they use pythonwhat, visit the `README <https://github.com/datacamp/pythonwhat>`_.

 This documentation features:

-- Articles that gradually expose you to all of ``pythonwhat``'s functionality and best practices.
 - A glossary with typical use-cases and corresponding SCT constructs.
-- Reference documentation of all actively maintained ``pythonwhat`` functions.
+- Reference documentation of all actively maintained pythonwhat functions.
+- A set of basic and advanced articles that gradually expose you to all of pythonwhat's functionality and best practices.

-If you are new to writing SCTs for Python exercises, work your way through the articles first.
+If you are new to writing SCTs for Python exercises, start with the tutorial and work your way through the other basic articles.
 The glossary is good to get a quick overview of how all functions play together after you have a basic understanding.
 The reference docs become useful when you grasp all concepts and want to look up details on how to call certain functions and specify custom feedback messages.